MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/migrate-kafka-to-passwordless-connection.md

 ---

-You can also enable managed identity on an Azure hosting environment by using the Azure CLI.
+You can also assign managed identity on an Azure hosting environment by using the Azure CLI.

 ##### [Service Connector](#tab/service-connector-identity)

 You can create a Service Connection between an Azure compute hosting environment and a target service by using the Azure CLI.
-The Azure CLI automatically handles creating a managed identity and assigns the proper role, as explained in the [Create the managed identity for your Azure hosting environment](#create-the-managed-identity-for-your-azure-hosting-environment) section.
+The Azure CLI automatically handles creating a managed identity and assigns the proper role, as explained in the [Assign the managed identity for your Azure hosting environment](#assign-the-managed-identity-for-your-azure-hosting-environment) section.

 If you're using an Azure App Service, use the `az webapp connection` command, as shown in the following example: